 Despite injuries restricting Clyne to just three Liverpool starts after 2017, he secured a move back to boyhood club Crystal Palace in 2020 and remains a Premier League player.

 Speaking of injury woes, Ings is still thought of by some Liverpool fans as the great striker they might have had if it wasn’t for a run of poor fortune.

 He scored three goals in nine games during his first season, including one at Goodison Park in Rodgers’ final game, only for an injury suffered before Klopp’s first game – and a further setback almost exactly a year later – to leave some wondering whether they’d ever see him play again, let alone see him at his best.

 The former Burnley striker, who moved to Anfield after the Clarets’ 2015 relegation, scored his fourth and final Liverpool goal in a draw at West Brom in April 2018.

-Since then, though, he has shown the Anfield faithful what they might have had, scoring nearly 50 goals for Southampton and completing a big-money move to Aston Villa in the most recent transfer window.
+Since then, though, he has shown the Anfield faithful what they might have had, scoring nearly 50 goals for Southampton and completing a big-money move to Aston Villa in summer 2021.

 — Aston Villa (@AVFCOfficial) August 21, 2021

 As strange as it is to think now, the version of Milner signed by Liverpool in 2015 didn’t seem like a player who would still be playing at a high level six years later.